 - Be aggressive.
-Brazil is one probably one of the most aggressive dating cultures I’ve ever experienced.
+Brazil is one probably one of the most aggressive dating cultures I've ever experienced.
 Girls are completely fine when guys approach them out of the blue and ask them out.
-Brazilian guys are super aggressive as well and don’t really need to see twice (be drunk) before approaching a woman they like.
+Brazilian guys are super aggressive as well and don't need to see twice (be drunk) before approaching a woman they like.

 - Be in shape.
 Whether you're in Rio de Janeiro, Belo Horizonte, São Paolo or Salvador, you'll notice a common theme: both men and women are always striving to be in shape.
 Especially in a city like Rio, with its great beach, it's important to at least not to be fat.
 Being overweight will be a disadvantage when it comes to dating (come to think of it, I can't think of one country where it will be much of an advantage)

 - Be patient.
-It’s fairly rare for Brazilian women to sleep on the first date.
-Although it does happen from time to time, it’s much more common on the second or third date.
-Of course, you can try to take her home on the first date, but don’t be disappointed if she rebuffs your advances and you end up needing a few more dates to seal the deal.
-That’s completely normal.
+It's fairly rare for Brazilian women to sleep on the first date.
+Although it does happen from time to time, it's much more common in the second or third date.
+Of course, you can try to take her home on the first date, but don't be disappointed if she rebuffs your advances and you end up needing a few more dates to seal the deal.
+That's completely normal.

 - Don’t be a jerk.
 Being a jerk as a tool for generating attraction has its place in certain cultures (USA, Canada, and other Western countries), but it has no place in Latin America and Brazil.
 Brazilian guys are aggressive but always respectful.
 None of that “nice guy” stuff, but also none of that disrespect that you might notice in the West.

 - Have a well-balanced life.
-More than anything, it’s important to have a well-balanced life.
-Don’t just focus 100% of your time on the women, but develop other hobbies like BJJ, surfing, or something else.
+More than anything, it's important to have a well-balanced life.
+Don't just focus 100% of your time on the women, but develop other hobbies like BJJ, surfing, or something else.
 No woman wants you to devote 100% of your time to her.
 She wants you to pursue your goals and enjoy the ride.
 When I lived in Brazil, I had lots of friends, trained BJJ and worked out.
 The women were the icing on the cake.
-It worked out really well this way.
+It worked out well this way.